mojojojo99/company/contact.md

 <section>
 <h2>Contact Us</h2>

-Please feel free to connect with us through whatsapp, phone or email.
+Please feel free to connect with us through whatsapp, phone or email. <br /><br/>
 We will respond in 1-2 business days.

 <hr/>